Simplifying the Complex: IBM Watson Assistant

 IBM Watson Assistant is a leader in the virtual assistant space; and its four main algorithms are its competitive edge.

-Working with IBM News Creative Lead Andrew Lindemann, our goal was to create an explainer video that was just as much about entertaining the audience as it was about educating them on Watson Assistant’s inner workings.
+Working with IBM News Creative Lead Andrew Lindemann, our goal was to produce an explainer video that was just as much about entertaining the audience as it was about educating them on Watson Assistant’s inner workings.

 We wanted an engaging piece of content that was educational and gave value to the viewer.
 It could almost feel IBM agnostic and could have come from any source.